sonyerg/todo-app/README.md

 # ToDo-App

-An app for tracking your to-do's!
+A flutter app for tracking your to-do's!

 ## Description